 One iconic design that gained immense popularity is the Bialetti Moka Express, featuring its distinctive octagonal shape and aluminum body.

-The designs have evolved over the years, with other brands like Grosche and Alessi introducing their versions of stainless steel pots and various sizes catering to different coffee-making needs.
+The difference in designs has evolved over the years, with other brands like Grosche and Alessi introducing their versions of stainless steel pots and various sizes catering to different coffee-making needs.

 Once enough pressure is generated, it pushes hot water upward through the coffee grounds in the filter basket and into an upper collection chamber.